jsdclxvi/Reforestation/README.md

-## What did the grape do when he got stepped on?
-He let out a little wine.
+## What did the dog say to the two trees?
+Bark bark.